Melitta Schmideberg: Career

-Association for the Psychiatric Treatment of Offenders (APTO)

-From 1933-1945, she worked for Glover's Institute for the Scientific Treatment of Delinquency.
+From 1933 to 1945, she worked for Glover's Institute for the Scientific Treatment of Delinquency.

 In New York, Schmideberg treated offenders privately and for free, but after she had to turn down a desperate mother seeking help for a son who would soon be re-entering society, she and Jack Sokol organized APTO as a referral network in 1950, building an organization with a volunteer clinical team that treated patients in their private offices.
 A second element was an education offering for involved professionals; the two also established a public arm of the organization for "enlightened laymen."
 While they originally planned to name the organization the "institute for Psychotherapy of Criminals and Delinquents," negative reaction, mostly from people claiming to speak on behalf of offenders, led them to choose the more anodyne APTO.

 Patient treatment, both group and individual, was free, but APTO also insisted clients have something like wraparound support, which she called "group therapy in reverse": a model to "‘utilize the impact of as many therapeutically oriented persons as possible" through a supportive network of helping professionals and friends, which might include probation officers, social workers, teachers, priests or pastors, employers, family, and other social relationships.

 In 1958, Schmidebeg and Sokol launched The APTO Journal, which became the International Journal of Offender Therapy and Comparative Criminology.